Dr. Lisa Berlin on Infants’ Earliest Relationships and Child Health Outcomes

 What if one of the most powerful tools for a baby’s lifelong health wasn’t a treatment or a test, but a caregiver’s touch?

-Berlin’s study centers on the Attachment and Biobehavioral Catch-up (ABC) program, in which trained parent coaches guide caregivers through nurturing, science-backed interactions with their babies.
+Berlin’s study centers on the Attachment and Biobehavioral Catch-Up (ABC) program, in which trained parent coaches guide caregivers through nurturing, science-backed interactions with their babies.
 In 10 sessions, the program aims to strengthen early attachment relationships — building a foundation for emotional, cognitive, and even physical well-being.